 7. Try influencer apps and databases

-Sometimes the best (and most efficient) way to find influencers is to utilize an influencer app or database.
+Sometimes the best (and most efficient) way to find influencers is to utilize an influencer search tool.

 Having access to a wide range of influencers through one single source can help make things easier for you and allow you to dedicate more time to other marketing tactics.
 There are lots of great platforms that offer this service and make influencer marketing simple and strategic.